Fort Advance |

 (1898 - 1899), Columbus

-A Spanish-American War winter training camp located between Third and Sixth Aves. and 29th and 33rd Streets.
+A Spanish-American War winter camp located between Third and Sixth Aves. and 29th and 33rd Streets in the North Highlands area.
 Originally named Camp Davis (2).

 Fort Twiggs (3)